 Shortlist the applicants

-The next stage is to reduce the applications received to only those who meet the specification and should be interviewed.
-The shortlisting process should be carefully structured and carried out against the person specification criteria.
+The next stage is to reduce the applications received to only those who meet the specification and whom the panel feels should be interviewed.
+The shortlisting process should be carefully structured and carried out with the person specification criteria in mind.

 Care is needed to ensure that good candidates are not missed, and that time is not wasted with applicants who do not meet the essential criteria.
 Those involved need to be confident that they could justify any differentiation between the candidates in the event of an appeal.